edumserrano/webpack-module-federation-with-angular/code-demos/web-component-angular-architects-wrapper-ng16/README.md

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
 This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the [remote-bootstrap.ts](/code-demos/web-component-angular-architects-wrapper-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file that executes the [bootstrapMyComponentAsync](/code-demos/web-component-angular-architects-wrapper-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) function is.
 Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyStandaloneComponent` Angular component.

-> **Note**
->
-> The `MyStandaloneComponent` Angular component has an input and an output which aren't used on the mfe1 app.
-Only the shell is setting the input and consuming the output event.
->
-> We could have added more code to the mfe1 app that would exercise the inputs and outputs and without causing any side effect to the `MyStandaloneComponent` when exported.
-However, this wasn't done with the sole reason of keeping the mfe1 app as simple as possible.
->
+This means that the input value `test input value from dev platform` set by the dev platform is not part of the exported component, neither is the subscription of the component's output that logs to the console when the `Send message` is clicked.

 ## Shell app

 The shell app is an Angular 16 app that loads a Web component exposed by the mfe1 app by using a generic Angular component that acts as a wrapper.
 The wrapper component is named [WebComponentWrapper ](https://github.com/angular-architects/module-federation-plugin/blob/53a9aa740475b87f689a5781847d418e66b44226/libs/mf-tools/src/lib/web-components/web-component-wrapper.ts) and is provided by the [@angular-architects/module-federation-tools](https://www.npmjs.com/package/@angular-architects/module-federation-tools) npm package.

 The shell uses the `WebComponentWrapper` in two ways:
 - `directly on HTML`: the web component is loaded on the shell's page load.
-This way allows us to set properties and consume the events from the Web component.
-Note that the `Input value` has a value and that clicking on the `Send message` button produces a message that is displayed on the shell.
+This way also allows easily setting the inputs and outputs.
 - `with Angular routing`: the web component will load when navigating to `/mfe1`.
-This way does NOT allow us to set properties or consume events from the Web component.
-That's why when this component is loaded the `Input value` is blank and clicking its `Send message` button does nothing.
+You can also set inputs and outputs using the `WebComponentWrapper` in this way but it's more limited, not so straightforward.

 ### How the remote is loaded into the shell